Benjamin Robbins Curtis

-Benjamin Robbins Curtis (November 4, 1809 – September 15, 1874) was an American lawyer and judge.
-He served as an associate justice of the United States Supreme Court from 1851 to 1857.
-Curtis was the first and only Whig justice of the Supreme Court, and was also the first Supreme Court justice to have a formal law degree.
-He is often remembered as one of the two dissenters in Dred Scott v.
-Sandford (1857).
+Benjamin Robbins Curtis (November 4, 1809 – September 15, 1874) was an American lawyer and judge who served as an associate justice of the United States Supreme Court from 1851 to 1857.
+Curtis was the only Whig justice of the Supreme Court, and he was the first Supreme Court justice to have a formal law degree.
+He is often remembered as one of the two dissenters in the Supreme Court's infamous 1857 decision Dred Scott v.
+Sandford.

 Curtis resigned from the Supreme Court in 1857 to return to private legal practice in Boston, Massachusetts.
 In 1868, Curtis was President Andrew Johnson's defense lawyer during Johnson's impeachment trial.

 Early life and education

 Curtis was born November 4, 1809, in Watertown, Massachusetts, the son of Lois Robbins and Benjamin Curtis, the captain of a merchant vessel.
 Young Curtis attended common school in Newton and beginning in 1825 Harvard College, where he won an essay writing contest in his junior year.
 At Harvard, he became a member of the Porcellian Club.
 He graduated in 1829, and was a member of Phi Beta Kappa.
 He graduated from Harvard Law School in 1832.